razerofficial/HTML5ChromaSDK/README.md

 **Multiply Intensity All Frames**

-The `multiplyIntensityAllFrames` multiplies a color intensity for all frames of an animation.
+The `multiplyIntensityAllFrames` method multiplies a color intensity for all frames of an animation.
 This is useful to control the intensity of a layer. `0.0` results in a completely black layer. `0.5` would half the color values for all frames.

 ```js
 var baseLayer = "EnvironmentSnow_Keyboard.chroma";